How Offline Scoring Works

 Scoreboards update live

-Once scores reach the server, the TV scoreboard and mobile live page pick them up on their next 10-second refresh cycle.
+Once scores reach the cloud, the TV scoreboard and mobile live page pick them up on their next refresh cycle.
 Spectators see results appear in real-time as devices sync.

 Under the Hood